bmordue/vocata/README.md

 to the [Fediverse] with a chosen identity, and can then use any client to act with that identity.

+A semantic perspective on Vocata can be found at its [WikiData](https://www.wikidata.org/wiki/Q122526192) reference.

 ## Technical: What the Fediverse really is